-Mutual Aid Response Network: We have a vast network of thousands of neighbors across the Greater New Orleans Area who offer and request support, information, and specific supplies both offline and online before, during, and after storms.
+Mutual Aid Response Network: Thousands of neighbors across the Greater New Orleans Area who offer and request support, information, and specific supplies both offline and online before, during, and after storms.
 Visit our website to learn more or join "Imagine Mutual Aid (New Orleans)" on Facebook.

 Hurricane Season Checklist: For those who want to read and share the quickest version of storm prep possible, take a look at this checklist on our website.
+Also available in Spanish here.